sebastianotronto/kummer-degrees/README.md

 j=gcd(M,M_0).

-In case -1 belongs to G, we need to distinguish two cases, depending on the parity of M/N. The two tables are similar to the case described above, and can be seen in the example below.
+In case -1 belongs to G, we need to distinguish two cases, depending on the parity of M/N. The two tables are similar to the one described above, and can be seen in the example below.

 The output includes an explanation of the tables and how to read them to